openedx/edx-platform/docs/en_us/course_authors/source/create_new_course.rst

 ****************
 You can add textbooks for your course as PDF files.

+.. note::  Do not use image files (for example, .PNG files) as textbooks for your course, as they are not accessible to screen readers.
+Review the :ref:`Best Practices for Accessible PDFs` for more information.

 Each textbook that you add is displayed to students as a tab in the course navigation bar.

 It's recommended that you upload a separate PDF file for each chapter of your textbook.